Over the last decade, we’ve seen a lot of disruption in the world of work.

-And without HR and proper employment law advice, your business could: lose its top performers, waste valuable time trying to manage your own processes, and face risky employee issues escalating to costly claims at an employment tribunal.
+And without HR and proper employment relations advice, your business could: lose its top performers, waste valuable time trying to manage your own processes, and face risky employee issues escalating to costly claims.

-The way HR has adapted to become more strategic and performance-driven in recent years is by leveraging the power of automation.
+The way HR has adapted to become more strategic and performance-driven in recent years is by leveraging the power of tech.

 High-performing businesses and teams often run at a fast pace to match the market and stay competitive.
-And if you work at pace, the last thing you want to do is waste time on admin and slow people management processes.
-That’s where automated HR comes in.
+And if you work competitively, the last thing you want to do is waste time on admin and slow people management processes.
+That’s where HR software comes in.

-Cloud-based software, like our award-winning BrightHR, helps employers quickly calculate staff hours and overtime.
+Cloud-based software, like our award-winning BrightHR, helps employers quickly track staff hours and overtime.
 And communicate this with employees in real-time instead of holiday and absence request systems that are reliant on email or limited-hour phone lines.
-These are all key areas where you could be losing valuable business hours.
+These are all key areas where you could be losing valuable working hours.

-Additionally, if your HR is sporadic or only focused on areas like recruitment and onboarding.
+Additionally, if your HR is sporadic or limited to areas like recruitment and onboarding.
 You could be missing out on vital coverage of the entire employee lifecycle—meaning you’re only getting half the value of HR.

 The role of HR in shaping the future of businesses

-As workforces across the globe navigate ongoing disruptions in the world, it’s inevitable that HR will always be the essential backbone of high-performing teams.
+As workforces across the globe navigate ongoing disruptions in the world, it’s inevitable that HR will inevitably be the essential backbone of high-performing teams.